Medically reviewed by Drugs.com. Last updated on Dec 29, 2018.

 N-acetylglutamate synthase (NAGS) is a mitochondrial enzyme which produces N-acetylglutamate (NAG).
 NAG is a required allosteric activator of the hepatic mitochondrial enzyme, carbamoyl phosphate synthetase 1 (CPS 1), which converts ammonia into urea in the first step of the urea cycle.
 In NAGS-deficient patients, carglumic acid serves as a replacement for NAG.

 Feces (≤60% as unchanged drug); urine (9% as unchanged drug)

 Time to Peak

 Median: 5.6 hours (range: 4.3 to 9.5 hours)

 Hyperammonemia: Adjunctive treatment of acute hyperammonemia and maintenance therapy of chronic hyperammonemia due to the deficiency of the hepatic enzyme N-acetylglutamate synthase (NAGS) in adult and pediatric patients

-Canadian labeling: Hypersensitivity to carglumic acid or any component of the formulation; breast-feeding
+Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to carglumic acid or any component of the formulation; breastfeeding

-Acute hyperammonemia: Infants, Children, Adolescents, and Adults: Oral: 100 to 250 mg/kg/day given in 2 or 4 divided doses (rounded to the nearest 100 mg for adults); titrate to age-appropriate plasma ammonia levels.
+Acute hyperammonemia: Oral: 100 to 250 mg/kg/day given in 2 or 4 divided doses (rounded to the nearest 100 mg); titrate to age-appropriate plasma ammonia levels.
 Concomitant adjunctive ammonia-lowering therapy recommended.

 Oral: Each 200 mg tablet should be dispersed in at least 2.5 mL of water (no other foods/liquids) and administered immediately.